Cross-validation for change-point regression: pitfalls and solutions: Pitfalls of using cross-validation with squared error loss

 More precisely, and taking account of the presence of noise, we have the following asymptotic result.
-Note that here and in the sequel, all parameters (in the current case $\Delta_1$, $\Delta_2$, $\underline{\lambda}$ and $\sigma$) are permitted to change with $n$, though we suppress this in the notation. \begin{Theorem} Let $Y \in \R^n$ be as in Example~\ref{example:underestmation}.
+Note that here and in the sequel, all parameters (in the current case $\Delta_1$, $\Delta_2$, $\underline{\lambda}$ and $\sigma$) are permitted to change with $n$, though we suppress this in the notation.
+Also, although our result is stated for simplicity for the case of $\operatorname{COPSS}$, a similar conclusion would hold for other squared error cross-validation schemes, possibly with the large change at a different location depending on the details of the method employed such as the number of folds used.

+One example is the $\operatorname{LooVF}$ procedure from \citet{arlot2011segmentation}, where the issues described above occur when one considers Example~\ref{example:underestmation} in reverse order.
+This is because they extrapolate to the left when predicting at unseen time points.
+In general, a choice has to be made to extrapolate in either direction, and depending on the underlying signal, each strategy can result in poor performance. \begin{Theorem} Let $Y \in \R^n$ be as in Example~\ref{example:underestmation}.
 Suppose that the following hold:

 Then $\hat{K}$ \eqref{eq:estimatedKgaussian} satisfies $\Pj(\hat{K} = 2) \to 0$.
 Moreover, if additionally $K_{\max} = K = 2$,